 Variable Data Control Charts

-These charts track characteristics that can be measured on a continuous scale like, time, weight, or temperature.
+These charts track characteristics that can be measured on a continuous scale, time, weight, or temperature.

 1.X-bar and R charts: Used when there is a possibility of getting samples of 2–10 observations with time intervals.